markkuleinio/netbox-external-data-list/README.md

 ## Features

+- A data list view (page) that can be populated from whatever data (see `views.py`)
+- The view has pagination and column sorting
-- Has a menu item in the main NetBox menu (can be removed if not needed)
+- There is a menu item in the main NetBox menu (can be removed if not needed, the view can be directly linked as `https://your-netbox-server-address/plugins/externaldata/datalist/`)
-- Has a view (page) that can be populated from whatever data (see `views.py`)
 - The output is rendered using a Django template (see the `templates` directory)
 - The view has restricted permissions by default (can be removed if not needed): must have View access to prefixes to see the page
-- The view can be directly linked as `https://your-netbox-server-address/plugins/externaldata/datalist/`
+- Tested with NetBox 3.7